Student Organizations

 Alpha Omega Epsilon is a professional and social sorority composed of female engineering and technical science students and alumnae from across the globe.
 Founded on November 13, 1983, the sorority promotes ideals and objectives which further the advancement of female engineers and technical scientists and build a foundation for lifelong bonds of sisterhood.

-NOBCChE is a non-profit professional organization dedicated to assisting black and other minority students and professionals in fully realizing their potential in academic, professional, and entrepreneurial pursuits in chemistry, chemical engineering, and allied fields.
-We invite you to browse our website, engage with us on social media, talk to our members, attend our programs and discover the NOBCChE spirit for yourself.
+NOBCChE is a non-profit professional organization dedicated to assisting black and other minority students and professionals in fully realizing their potential in academic, professional and entrepreneurial pursuits in chemistry, chemical engineering and allied fields.
+In alignment with our mission to foster a supportive environment for all members of our university community, the University of Illinois Urbana-Champaign's student chapter of NOBCChE is open to all eligible students regardless of race, color or national origin.

 We are the University of Illinois Urbana-Champaign’s Student Chapter of the Society for the Advancement of Chicano/ Hispanic and Native Americans in the Sciences (SACNAS) and Friends.
 We are an all-inclusive chapter and we welcome the participation of all individuals who support the mission of SACNAS.
 One of our goals is to promote diversity in STEM by encouraging and providing students with resources to succeed in the sciences.
 We believe in being inclusive of all people in order to promote diversity in the sciences.
 Thus, we have added “Friends” to our chapter name in order to reflect the welcoming of individuals who are interested in joining our cause as our allies.
 It is our intention to foster a sense of community to students of all backgrounds.

-SHPE changes lives by empowering the Hispanic community to realize their fullest potential and impacts the world through STEM awareness, access, support and development.
+SHPE is a national organization that changes lives by empowering the Hispanic community to realize their fullest potential and impacts the world through STEM awareness, access, support and development.
 SHPE's vision is a world where Hispanics are highly valued and influential as the leading innovators, scientists, mathematicians and engineers.
+In alignment with our mission to foster a supportive environment for all members of our college community, the U. of I. student chapter of SHPE is open to all eligible persons regardless of race, color or national origin.

 For more than seven decades, SWE has given women engineers a unique place and voice within the engineering industry.
 Our organization is centered around a passion for our members’ success and continues to evolve with the challenges and opportunities reflected in today’s exciting engineering and technology specialties.